sokolb/GolfScoring/README.md

 ## Production Settings

 Required ENV variables:
-DATABASE_LOCATION=location on local machine where DB volume is persisted
+DATABASE_LOCATION=location on local machine where DB volume is persisted.
+NOTE: this is the PATH to the database location, do not include the db file itself in this env variable.

 ## To start backend